Difference Between Katakana and Hiragana

 Katakana vs Hiragana

-Katakana is written in a regular script that makes it appear sharp and block-like.
+Katakana is written in a regular script, making it appear sharp and block-like.
 It is used for words that are foreign, meaning that they have been taken from other languages.

-Meanwhile, Hiragana is written in a cursive script (sosho) which makes it appear ‘curly’, just like English Cursive makes words look slightly slanted and curly.
+Meanwhile, Hiragana is written in a cursive script (sosho), making it appear ‘curly’, just like English Cursive makes words look slightly slanted and curly.
 It is used for native words that have their origins in the Japanese language.

-This is the most common and simplest way of writing things down in Japanese.
+This is the simplest way to write things down in Japanese.
 It is also very popular in formal settings.

 Comparison Table